Green Ambassador Certificate

 Are you passionate about environmental sustainability?
 Do you want to understand the drivers and impacts and make a meaningful impact in your community?
 Sustainability is not a destination, but reflection on mitigation actions and adaptation strategies.
 We need ambassadors that drive net zero thinking and stewardship to interact with the planet responsibly.

-One Earth One Chance is partnering with UTD Dallas Jindal School of Management and multiple DFW cities to launch an environmental sustainability course.
-Join the workshops where 12 modules will be taught by industry experts.
-Each module covers challenges, solutions, regulations, innovation, success stories, actions, blogs, resources and exercises.
+One Earth One Chance is partnering with UTD Dallas Jindal School of Management to deliver an environmental sustainability course consisting of modules covering 12 key topics, taught by industry experts.

 Compete for awards for events attended and certificates completed and receive service hours.